 Consumers trust online reviews more than ever before.
 In some cases, they base their purchasing decisions on what other people have to say about your business.
-Therefor it’s no surprise companies are asking themselves how to get Google reviews.
-Let’s look at a few customer review statistics:
+Therefor it’s no surprise companies want to know how to get Google reviews.

 88% of consumers trust Google and Yelp reviews as much as personal recommendations

-- Generation Y shoppers will not make purchases without reviewing feedback for major electronics (44%), cars (40%) and hotels (39%)
+44% of Generation Y shoppers will not make purchases without reviewing feedback

 If you want to get great Google reviews, you’ll need to establish a positive presence on review sites.
 You’ll need to get started with a profile if you don’t have one already, earn positive reviews, ask for them, and keep the conversation going in a friendly way that reflects well on your business.
 Next we’ll explain how to develop a strong positive presence on review sites and manage your corporate reputation with good reviews.